StuMP90/udeployit/README.md

 - Check it's running: `sudo systemctl status udeployit-queue`
 - Tail its output live: `journalctl -u udeployit-queue -f`
 - **Restart it after updating uDeployIt's own code** (not needed for deployments it *performs* — those are just queued jobs picked up by the already-running worker, no restart required): `sudo systemctl restart udeployit-queue`.
 The worker is a long-running process that keeps the app's code loaded in memory, so pulling a new version of uDeployIt itself won't take effect until it's restarted.
+- If `restart` warns that the unit file "changed on disk" even though you haven't touched it, run `sudo systemctl daemon-reload` first, then `restart` again.
+This is systemd losing sync with a unit it loaded earlier — it can happen after a system package update touches unrelated units — not a sign your `.service` file is actually wrong.

 ## Testing